Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Background

+\citet{RockovaGeorge2018_ssl} proved that, under mild regularity conditions, the posterior induced by the SSL prior in high-dimensional, single-outcome linear regression contracts at a near minimax-optimal rate as $n \rightarrow \infty.$ \citet{Bai2020_groupSSL} extended these results to the group SSL posterior with an unknown variance.
 In the context of Gaussian graphical models, \citet{Gan2019_unequal} showed that the MAP estimator corresponding to placing spike-and-slab LASSO priors on the off-diagonal elements of a precision matrix is consistent.
-They did not, however, establish the contraction rate of the posterior. \citet{Ning2020} showed that the joint posterior distribution of $(B,\Omega)$ in the multivariate regression model in Equation~\eqref{eq:marginal_model} concentrates when using a group spike-and-slab prior with Laplace slab and point mass spike on $B$ and a carefully selected prior on the eigendecomposition of $\Omega^{-1}.$ To the best of our knowledge, however, the asymptotic properties of the posterior formed by placing SSL priors on both the precision matrix $\Omega$ and regression coefficients $\Psi$ in Equation~\eqref{eq:cg_model} have not yet been established.
+They did not, however, establish the contraction rate of the posterior. \citet{Ning2020} showed that the joint posterior distribution of $(B,\Omega)$ in the multivariate regression model in Equation~\eqref{eq:marginal_model} concentrates when using a group spike-and-slab prior with Laplace slab and point mass spike on $B$ and a carefully selected prior on the eigendecomposition of $\Omega^{-1}.$ However, the asymptotic properties of the posterior formed by placing SSL priors on the entries of $\Psi$ and $\Omega$ have not yet been established.